jrodenbostel/fishing-journal/README.md

 ## Notes
 * Sensitive files are excluded from version control.
 Example files are checked in where appropriate.
+  * Of particular note are two external services: SendGrid and MapBox.
+API keys are required for both in order for the application to function properly.
 * When setting up a test project that includes integration tests (integration tests including those that involve making requests to a temporary test server and that work against in-memory databases), the Project SDK must be set to "Microsoft.NET.Sdk.Web" in the test project's .csproj file.
 The default is "Microsoft.NET.Sdk".

 ## Appendix